Fendev-repo/launch_school_120_object_oriented_programming/assignment_RPS_bonus_features/ex05_adjust_computer_choice_based_on_history/README.md

 					Example 4 round game B: ** Potential new move_history solution
-						@move_history = { player: [['tie', 'lizard'], 'paper', 'spock', 'paper'],
+						@move_history = { player: ['tie', 'lizard', 'paper', 'spock'],
 														computer: ['tie', 'lizard','lizard','rock' ] }

 			- What is the best way for the computer to select a move that is most likely - based 	 on game history to win
 				- the computer will select the best option to neutralise the players most successful moves - in order
 					example:

 					players_winning_move_success_rates[ spock: 2, paper: 0]
 					players_winning_move_success_rate.max_by{ |k, v| v }[0] => 'spock'

 			- How would the computer neutralise a statistically probable future attack - and at 	the same time increase the probability of winning
 				- Once the computer has the name of the players most successful choice, then the computer will randomly choose from the two options that best neutralizes the players most successful attack
 						- example:
 							round 4 of 10.
 								Player has won using :spock 2 times - which is the most wins for any one option for the player.
-								- the computer then ramdomly selects from the two options that best neutralise and win over that attack.  ['scissors', 'rock'].sample
+								- the computer then ramdomly selects from the two options that best neutralise and win over that attack.
+									['scissors', 'rock'].sample
 								- the process then repeats
 									- and the players_winning_move_success_rate	is updated
 									- or if unchanged - then the same defence/attack profile is used.
 									- and if changed - then the new players_winning_move_success_rate number one is selected for neutralisation

 			- Do I need a custom object to enable a solution No, I think a Hash initialized in the scorecard as a collaborator object will be fine.
-				- I think 'a scorecard has_a player_move_success_rate' seems reasonable
+				- I think 'a scorecard has_a player_move_success_rate' seems
+					reasonable

 		- Reasonable messages for an object to receive
 			- what is the players most successful move so far
-				- players_most_successful_move_so_far
+				- players_most_successful_move_so_far()
 			- what is the best move for then computer to neutralise the players	best move
-				- counter_attack
+					- counter_attack()

 	- Extract nouns and verbs
 		- nouns